MicrosoftDocs/bot-docs/articles/v4sdk/bot-file-basics.md

 ms.topic: article
 ms.service: bot-service
 ms.subservice: sdk
-ms.date: 11/13/2018
+ms.date: 11/23/2018
 monikerRange: 'azure-bot-service-4.0'
 ---

-# Manage bot resources with a bot file
+# Manage resources with a .bot file

 Bots usually consume lots of different services, such as [LUIS.ai](https://luis.ai) or [QnaMaker.ai](https://qnamaker.ai).
 When you are developing a bot, there is no uniform place to store the metadata about the services that are in use.
 This prevents us from building tooling that looks at a bot as a whole.